mcguffin/wp-access-areas/README.txt

 = I want to use the latest files.
 How can I do this? =

 Use the GitHub Repo rather than the WordPress Plugin.
 Do as follows:

 1. If you haven't already done: [Install git](https://help.github.com/articles/set-up-git)

-2. in the console cd into Your 'wp-content/plugins' directory
+2. in the console cd into Your 'wp-content/plugins´ directory

-3. type 'git clone git@github.com:mcguffin/wp-access-areas.git'
+3. type `git clone git@github.com:mcguffin/wp-access-areas.git`

-4. If you want to update to the latest files (be careful, might be untested on Your WP-Version) type 'git pull'.
+4. If you want to update to the latest files (be careful, might be untested on Your WP-Version) type git pull´.

 = I found a bug and fixed it.
 How can I contribute? =